oapi-codegen/oapi-codegen/README.md

 - `client`: generate the client boilerplate.
 It, too, requires the types to be present in its package.
 - `spec`: embed the OpenAPI spec into the generated code as a gzipped blob.
 This
-- `skip-fmt`: skip running `go fmt` on the generated code.
+- `skip-fmt`: skip running `goimports` on the generated code.
 This is useful for debugging the generated file in case the spec contains weird strings.
 - `skip-prune`: skip pruning unused components from the spec prior to generating the code.